• About WordPress

 Home

-Since I came to the College of Wooster in 2001, I’ve taught courses in twentieth-century European history, modern France, the world in 1900, crime & punishment in history, the history of news and media, the witness in history, and documentary film.
-I served as Chair of the Department of French & Francophone Studies in 2017-18.
-Before this I Chaired the Program in International Relations (now the Program in Global & International Studies) from 2013-2015, and the Department of History from 2010-2013.
-I am working on a new course – a Summer TREK – to take students to Buenos Aires to study history and learn documentary filmmaking.
+Since I came to the College of Wooster in 2001, I’ve taught courses in twentieth-century European history, modern France, the world in 1900, crime & punishment in history, the history of news and media, the witness in history, and documentary filmmaking.
+I’ve chaired the Department of History, the Department of French & Francophone Studies, and the interdisciplinary Program in International Relations (now the Program in Global & International Studies).
+In the last few years I have led overseas travel/study courses to make documentary films in Buenos Aires, Argentina and Madrid, Spain.

 Other interests?
-There’s no shortage: ultimate frisbee, soccer, folk music, papier mâché, the old Fiat 500, claymation, playground design and construction, Montessori education, chainsaw sculpture, and more.
-For the past couple years I’ve served as the Director of the Melissa Schultz Nature Preserve, a nature area created to memorialize Melissa Schultz, much beloved professor of chemistry and environmental studies.
+There’s no shortage: soccer, ultimate frisbee, folk music, papier mâché, the old Fiat 500, claymation, chainsaw sculpture, and more.
+For the past six years I’ve been closely involved in the renovation and reopening of the Lyric Theater of Wooster in downtown Wooster.

 Primary Sidebar